Fowey Festival of Arts and Literature

 Then there are one or two things that perhaps you were not expecting!
 Workshops on everything from harp playing and singing to book binding, calligraphy and quilt making!
-Comedy and entertainment and, for the foodies, there are several culinary events taking place including a cookery talk from Robin Ellis, the actor who played Poldark in the original series!
+Comedy and entertainment and, for the foodies, there are several culinary events taking place!

 Throughout the festival week there will be many guided walks taking place.
 From literary and history walks to hedgerow foraging, this is an excellent way to understand the stunning area that inspired so many creative minds, and to explore the dramatic beauty that continues to inspire today.

-To book your tickets for the festival events visit the website.
+Tickets for the festival events will be available from the website.